How to Temporarily Deactivate Instagram (Or Delete It): 2023

 There’s no Instagram appeal form or contact number you can use to restore a deleted account after 30 days have passed.
 Your photos, files, conversations, Reels, Stories, and other profile details will be irretrievable.

 However, deleted account data will remain on Instagram’s backup storage for up to 90 days.
-You still won’t be able to access your data, but Instagram will hold on to it for purposes like terms violations investigations, legal issues, and harm prevention cases.
+You still won’t be able to access your data, but Instagram will hold on to it for purposes like term violations investigations, legal issues, and harm prevention cases.

 Downloading a copy of your Instagram data